Me-Cloud-Azure-R002/azure-docs/articles/aks/0011-concepts-clusters-workloads.md

 ---
-title: AT 0011 Concepts - Kubernetes basics for Azure Kubernetes Services (AKS)
+title: 0011 Concepts - Kubernetes basics for Azure Kubernetes Services (AKS)
 description: Learn the basic cluster and workload components of Kubernetes and how they relate to features in Azure Kubernetes Service (AKS)
 services: container-service
 ms.topic: conceptual
 ms.date: 03/05/2020
+lastmod: 2022-06-02T11:42:08.335Z
 ---

 # Kubernetes core concepts for Azure Kubernetes Service (AKS)